-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2005.
+First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 7,062 Total first-time, first-year (freshman) women who applied 9,849 Total first-time, first-year (freshman) men who were admitted 1,214 Total first-time, first-year (freshman) women who were admitted 1,343 Total full-time, first-time, first-year (freshman) men who enrolled 704 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 735 Total part-time, first-time, first-year (freshman) women who enrolled 0
+were subsequently oriered duminosion.
+Total first-time, first-year (freshman) men who applied 11664 Total first-time, first-year (freshman) women who applied 17255

+Total first-time, first-year (freshman) men who were admitted 1328 Total first-time, first-year (freshman) women who were admitted 1326

+Total full-time, first-time, first-year (freshman) men who enrolled 754 Total part-time, first-time, first-year (freshman) men who enrolled 0

+Total full-time, first-time, first-year (freshman) women who enrolled 789 Total part-time, first-time, first-year (freshman) women who enrolled 0

-C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No Do you have a policy of placing students on a waiting list?
-X If yes, please answer the questions below for fall 2004 admissions: Number of qualified applicants offered a placed on waiting list 1,735 Number accepting a place on the waiting list 987 Number of wait-listed students admitted 99 Is your waiting list ranked? Χ If yes, do you release that information to students?
+Yes No Do you have a policy of placing students on a waiting list? Х If yes, please answer the questions below for Fall 2013 admissions:

+Number of qualified applicants offered a placed on waiting list

+Number accepting a place on the waiting list

+Number of wait-listed students admitted

+Is your waiting list ranked?

 Do you release that information to school counselors?